 Sadly, we showed up on the only two weekdays Pappy & Harriet’s is closed, Tuesdays and Wednesdays.

-This was an unexpected find and one of our favorite things to do in Joshua Tree Town.
+This was an unexpected find and one of our favorite things to do in Joshua Tree!
 The Beauty Bubble Salon & Museum is not only a working salon but also a retro filled museum of old hair and beauty products.

 The salon’s owner, Jeff Hafler, began collecting items 17 years ago and keeps his collection on display to the public for free.
-He loves when people pop in to check out his impressive collection.
+He loves when people pop in to check out things out!

-Some of the coolest items we spotted was a kerosene curling iron (OMG so sketchy sounding) from the 1800s to the colorful collection of old hair dryers displayed all over the walls.
+Some of the coolest items we spotted was a kerosene curling iron (OMG so sketchy sounding) from the 1800s and the colorful collection of old hair dryers displayed all over the walls.

 Be sure to peek at every nook and cranny from the bathroom to the back patio for more retro surprises!
 I just wish we knew about this place sooner so I could have scheduled a hair appointment here during our visit!
-I know where I will be getting my hair done next!
+I know where I want my hair done next!